 A 30-year-old reporter at the newspaper Helsinki Today, Janne received an anonymous email about the nickel mine at Suomalahti in northern Finland.
 It said that the company was engaged in dangerous activities that could lead to an environmental catastrophe.
 Intrigued, he decided to go there and investigate the issue.
-The population of the town nearby the complex had only positive things to say about the mine.
-Janne believed there had to be something wrong, though, seeing that Finn Mining Ltd had bought the rights to the site for a mere two euros.
+The population of the town near the complex had only positive things to say about the mine.
+Janne believed that something was wrong, though, seeing that Finn Mining Ltd had bought the rights to the site for a mere two euros.
 He just didn’t know what it was yet.
-Unable to find anything useful near the nickel mine, he returned to Helsinki.
+Unable to find something useful near the nickel mine, he returned to Helsinki.

 He didn’t give up the investigation, nevertheless.
 He managed to speak with Harjukangas, whom he thought was still part of the board of directors.
 She told him that the man who used to be the director of finance and investment had died in an accident at home.
 Later, at his newspaper, he was told that another journalist had also begun to delve into a story about the Finn Mining Ltd, but he died in a traffic accident.

 Janne had a strained relationship with his partner, Pauliina.
 They had a daughter, Ella, who was still at nursery.
 His family problems stemmed from him being obsessed with work and not paying enough attention to the people closer to him.
 Although in certain moments he realised that his behaviour was wrong, he was clearly too self-centred.
 His father whereabouts were a mystery to him, as he had disappeared when he was only one year old.
 One of the revelations involving Janne’s father was especially unexpected to me, but it’s socially thought-provoking and makes perfect sense.
 Not everything is what it seems at first.